isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-clean-hvlp-with-acetone/index.md

 ###  *Question 1: What are the alternatives to acetone for cleaning HVLP spray guns?*

-There are several alternatives to acetone for cleaning your HVLP spray gun:
-- **Isopropyl Alcohol (IPA): **IPA is a milder solvent that can be used for routine cleaning and removing water
-- based coatings.
-It is less harsh than acetone and safer to use on plastic components.
-- **Mineral Spirits: **Mineral spirits can effectively dissolve oil
-- based paints and coatings without causing damage to the HVLP gun.
+There are several alternatives to acetone for cleaning your HVLP spray gun: - **Isopropyl Alcohol (IPA): **IPA is a milder solvent that can be used for routine cleaning and removing water-based coatings.
+It is less harsh than acetone and safer to use on plastic components. - **Mineral Spirits: **Mineral spirits can effectively dissolve oil-based paints and coatings without causing damage to the HVLP gun.

 It is less aggressive than acetone and suitable for regular maintenance.

-- **Soapy Water: **For light cleaning and removing water
-- based materials, a mixture of warm water and mild dish soap can be used.
+- **Soapy Water: **For light cleaning and removing water-based materials, a mixture of warm water and mild dish soap can be used.
 It is safe for both metal and plastic parts of the spray gun.

 ###  *Question 2: Can I use acetone to clean the paint cup of my HVLP spray gun?*